wjwitek/kube-vip-case-study/README.md

 - Kube-vip - load balancing framework for Kubernetes cluster.
 - Docker - creating containers managed by Kubernetes
 - K3sup - tool for easier setup and further development of K3s clusters
+- HULK - Http Unbearable Load King - web server denial of service testing tool,
+- hping3 - network tool able to send custom ICMP/UDP/TCP packets and to display target replies.
+It will be used for more advanced DOS tests.
 <a name="environmentConfiguration"></a>
 ## 6. Environment configuration